Desolate Oath

 Gods, she feels like velvet.

-The pain in her voice drives a shift within me; I need to become her exaltation.
+Something shifts within me; I need to become her exaltation.

 I grip her hair as sensual whimpers carry forth from her lips.
 Her thighs tighten around my waist as she reaches the crescendo of her desire.
 She cries my name, her voice echoing across the river.